Wilczka Falls Nature Reserve: Waterfall

-Previously called Wodogrzmoty Żeromskiego (Żeromski Falls), the Wilczka Falls (German: Wölfelsfall) is located on the Wilczka River in the Śnieżnik Massif (Eastern Sudetes), near Międzygórze.
+Previously called Wodogrzmoty Żeromskiego (Żeromski Falls), the Wilczki Falls (German: Wölfelsfall) is located on the Wilczka River in the Śnieżnik Massif (Eastern Sudetes), near Międzygórze.
 The height of the waterfall is 22 m.
 It is the second largest waterfall in the Polish Sudetes, after the Kamieńczyk Falls.
 Before the great flood in 1997, the water was falling from a height greater by 5 meters.
 The flood erased an artificially made threshold from the beginning of the 19th century.
 Before 1945 the height of the waterfall reached as much as 30 m.
 The cascade falls from a 3 m wide sill into a small eversion basin carved in a less resistant shale.
 In winter a spectacular icefall is formed around the cascade.

 Tourism

 The first known description of this place dates back to 1781, written by H. Reisser.
 The river gorge was then considered unbeaten until 1834, when two officers: Lutz and von Leuthold swam across it.
 Since the end of the 18th century the waterfall was a destination of frequent excursions from the nearby resorts of Lądek and Długopol-Zdrój.
 In the 19th century, during the reign of Princess Marianne of Orange, a small park with a fountain was created above the waterfall surrounded by a romantic garden[4].
 On the initiative of the Negler siblings, stairs, railings and footbridges were built to access viewpoints and the bottom of the gorge.
 A fee was charged for visiting the waterfall.
 No traces of the former park layout have survived to the present day.

 Currently, sightseeing is open to the public along the trails marked out in the reserve.